maailma/kansa/README.md

   [self-signed certificate](http://www.selfsignedcertificate.com/) for `localhost`.
 This will not be automatically accepted by browsers or other clients.
-If you have a signed certificate you can use (and therefore a publicly visible address), you'll want to add the certificate files to `nginx/ssl/` and adjust the environment values set for the `nginx` service in [docker-compose.override.yaml](config/docker-compose.override.yaml) and/or your `docker-compose.prod.yaml`.
+If you have a signed certificate you can use (and therefore a publicly visible address), you'll want to add the certificate files to `proxy/ssl/` and adjust the environment values set for the `proxy` service in [docker-compose.override.yaml](config/docker-compose.override.yaml) and/or your `docker-compose.prod.yaml`.